-The biggest challenge for any small business or salesperson is Finding New Customers and Growing Their Sales …despite the slow economy.
+The biggest challenge for any small business or salesperson is Finding New Customers and Growing Their Sales …despite a slow economy.

 Infofree.com can help you!
-When I started this company, I didn’t have ONE customer.
+When I started this company, we didn’t have even ONE customer.
 Today we have over 150,000 customers that use our service to find new customers and grow their sales.
 We have grown our business every year – even when the economy is struggling.

 HOW?
 By finding a steady stream of new customers.
 Every small business owner, salesperson or marketer needs new customers.
 Infofree.com gives you the tools to do just that.

 Infofree.com is the first step in getting leads.
 It’s not a cure all.
 You have to qualify those leads or mail them and measure the cost/benefit.
 I can’t promise you will make millions overnight, but if you follow some of these basic sales tips, you will be successful in growing your business like we have.

 Every salesperson and marketer should know the basic profile of their customers.
 Who they are, where they live, what industries they are in and what their needs are.
 Once you know these, it’s much easier to find new prospects.

 TIP 2: Profile Your Customers!

 Profiling is basically learning more about your customers.
 Once you know their characteristics, you are on your way to finding new customers.
 For business customers, you should know their industry and size of business.
 For consumers, you should know their age and income.

 TIP 3: Inactive Customers – “We Want You Back!”

 Find out why these customers stopped buying, and do whatever it takes to win them back.
 Call and email them often.